madskristensen/DeveloperNews/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/2835p8bajgsg6lir?svg=true)](https://ci.appveyor.com/project/madskristensen/developernews)

-Shows the developer news from the Visual Studio blog and other sources in a tool window inside Visual Studio.
+Shows the developer news from the Visual Studio blog and other sources in a tool window inside Visual Studio or your default browser.

 Download this extension from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.KnownMonikersExplorer) or get the [CI build](https://www.vsixgallery.com/extension/36cfa8d9-bd14-4d32-a8a6-34133aa2309d/).